 Note the presence and types of any noticeable water odors and check the appropriate box.
 Note the term that best describes the relative coverage of any oil on the water surface.

-Based on visual observation, check the term that best describes the amount of turbidity in the water before it was disturbed by sampling.
+Based on visual observation, check the term that best describes the amount of turbidity in the water before it was disturbed by sampling, either clear, slightly turbid, turbid, or opaque.

 Check box for the term that best describes the color of the water, indicating whether the water is tannic, green, clear or other.
 If “other” is checked, indicate what the color is.